nf-core/pixelator/README.md

 ## Introduction

-**nf-core/pixelator** is a bioinformatics best-practice analysis pipeline for analysis of data from tthe Proximity Network (PNA) assay.
+**nf-core/pixelator** is a bioinformatics best-practice analysis pipeline for analysis of data from the Proximity Network (PNA) assay.
 It takes a samplesheet as input and will process your data using `pixelator` to produce a PXL file containing single-cell protein abundance and protein interactomics data.

-TODO!
-Rework the metro map!
 ![](./docs/images/nf-core-pixelator-metromap.svg)

 The pipeline will run the following steps: